-The 3rd session of our Voices From series, will take place for the first time in a hybrid format, as part of the Arts Festivals Summit 2025 in Edinburgh and online, on Tuesday 29 April 3:30PM (CET).
+The 3rd session of our Voices From series, took place for the first time in a hybrid format, as part of the Arts Festivals Summit 2025 in Edinburgh and online, on Tuesday 29 April 3:30PM (CET).

-In this session, we are delighted to welcome TFA Alumni Ireri Mugica and Abd Al Hadi Abunahleh as speakers.
-Ireri and Hadi will engage in a conversation exploring the conditions that shape cultural work in Mexico and Jordan.
-From the deserts of Wadi Rum to the dance festivals of Morelos, the discussion will center around how artists and curators are creating space, building bridges, and navigating systemic challenges in their countries – bringing their global voices into the gathering of European festival leaders in Edinburgh.
+In this session, we were delighted to welcome TFA Alumni Ireri Mugica and Abd Al Hadi Abunahleh as speakers.
+Ireri and Hadi engaged in a conversation exploring the conditions that shape cultural work in Mexico and Jordan.

 How do artists continue to create in conditions shaped by conflict, systemic neglect, or ongoing violence?
 What does resilience look like when policies fail, mobility is blocked, and collective care becomes the only infrastructure?
 And what role can festivals play in acknowledging and responding to the urgent challenges communities face around the world?